linode/docs/docs/products/compute/compute-instances/guides/manage-ip-addresses/index.md

 When IP Sharing is enabled for an IP address, all connectivity to that IP address is immediately lost *until* it is configured on [Lelastic](/docs/products/compute/compute-instances/guides/failover/#install-and-configure-lelastic), [FRR](/docs/products/compute/compute-instances/guides/failover-bgp-frr/), or another routing software.
 This is not an issue when adding a new IP address, but should be considered if you are enabling IP Sharing on an existing IP address that is actively being used.
 {{< /note >}}

-To learn how to enable IP Sharing within the Cloud Manager, review the following steps.
+To learn how to enable IP Sharing within Cloud Manager, review the following steps.

-1. Log in to the [Cloud Manager](https://cloud.linode.com) and click the **Linodes** link in the sidebar.
+1. Log in to [Cloud Manager](https://cloud.linode.com) and click the **Linodes** link in the sidebar.

 1. Determine which two Compute Instances are to be used within your failover setup.
 They both must be located in the same data center.
 Make sure the IP address you wish to share has been added to one of those instances.
 If not, add it now.
 See [Adding an IP Address](#adding-an-ip-address).